4AlexMin/disease_simulation/README.md

 disease's recovery rates simulation just by changing xlsx files.
 ### PROJECT IN MASTER BRANCH
   #### [HOW TO USE]
-  1. Only change the content in three xlsx according to your situation.
+  1. Only need to change the content in three xlsxs according to your situation.
   > (NO HEADER CHANGE, but you can add/delete rows)
-  3. python simulation.py
+  2. python simulation.py

 ### Simulation results are saved for you and easily understandable.